 There are some mushrooms that people eat with certain foods to enhance the overall taste.
 You might even be surprised to learn that there are certain mushrooms that have major medicinal properties.

-Whatever the situation is, you need to be aware of the fact mushrooms or even other health supplements are by no means a substitute for professional health care.
+Whatever the situation is, you need to be aware of the fact that mushrooms or even other health supplements are by no means a substitute for professional health care.

 There is nothing wrong with trying to better your health at home, but if you currently dealing with a serious health condition, you’ll always want to consult a medical professional.